vroh2020/dripify-dashboard-82/TERMS_OF_SERVICE.md

-# Terms of Service for Drip Check
+# Terms of Service for Dripify AI

-**Last Updated:** July 9, 2025
+**Last Updated:** July 15, 2024

 ## Agreement to Terms

-By downloading, installing, or using the Drip Check mobile application ("App"), you agree to be bound by these Terms of Service ("Terms").
+By downloading, installing, or using the Dripify AI mobile application ("App"), you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, do not use the App.

 ## Description of Service

-Drip Check is an AI-powered style analysis application that:
+Dripify AI is an AI-powered style analysis application that:
-- Analyzes outfit photos using artificial intelligence
+- Allows users to upload photos of their outfits.
-- Provides style ratings and personalized fashion feedback
+- Provides an AI-generated score and analysis of the outfit's style.
 - Tracks your style progress over time
 - Offers premium features through subscription